-All this emotive marketing at Christmas, seen by judging the best yearly Christmas advert by which makes you shed a tear, shapes us into a norm of spending more than we realise.
-It’s a time of year when we do things in excess, but unfortunately this has a much greater impact on the environment.
+All this emotive marketing at Christmas, seen by judging the best yearly Christmas advert which makes you shed a tear, shapes us into a norm of spending more than we realise.
+It’s a time of year when we do things in excess, but unfortunately, this has a much greater impact on the environment.

 How to have a green Christmas

 We are influenced to meet the commercial expectations of food spilling over the tables and presents stocked so high you can’t see the tree.
 And then we expect someone else to take accountability to lead the movement towards more a sustainable and ethical Christmas.
 But we can all take a role, albeit even if it’s just a few small changes.

 There are many easy and cheap ways to have a green Christmas and reduce your Christmas carbon footprint.
 You don’t need to become Scrooge and turn the lights off or have a Christmas dinner Gordon Ramsay would laugh at.